gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

-# GitLab Geo configuration
+# Geo configuration

 >**Note:**
 This is the documentation for the Omnibus GitLab packages.
-For installations from source, follow the [**GitLab Geo nodes configuration for installations from source**](configuration_source.md) guide.
+For installations from source, follow the [**Geo nodes configuration for installations from source**](configuration_source.md) guide.

 ## Configuring a new secondary node